 Do the Shure or Bose headphones have better sound quality?

 Bose and Shure fully loaded their respective headsets with plenty of advanced microphone and noise cancelling technology, but this Shure AONIC 50 vs. Bose Noise Cancelling Headphones 700 piece would be remiss if we failed to address sound quality.
 But before we go into that, just be aware that you can tailor the sound of your headphones by using the baked-in equalizer function in botht he Bose Music app and the Shure

-Shure and Bose both received sound quality scores of 9.6 from our testing methods, but there are nuanced differences between the two sound signatures.
+Shure and Bose both received sound quality scores of 9.6 from our tests, but there are nuanced differences between the two sound signatures.
 Let’s first look at Bose: its frequency response tightly hugs the line of platonic ideal (dotted red line) from 20-900Hz.
 The gentle 30-300Hz bump makes it easier to discern bass lines and vocals from accompanying instrumental din.
 It does so without subjecting music to auditory masking—when a loud sound makes it difficult to perceive a relatively quiet one.
 The 900Hz-2kHz dip isn’t arbitrary; it’s meant to reduce distorting harmonic resonances that naturally occur within the human ear canal.
 Without this de-emphasis, these frequencies could resonate unpleasantly and make your music sound “off.”
 The subsequent emphasis from 2-6kHz makes it easier to register treble frequency detail and clarity.